jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 This report analyzes anti-authority sentiment between Anglophone and Sinic countries.
-It finds that Sinic country Twitter users demonstrate less positive sentiment in a collection of tweets containing nine anti-authority words.
+It finds that Sinic country Twitter users demonstrate less positive sentiment in a collection of tweets containing one of nine anti-authority words.
 This may be in part due to the differing influence of Confucian verses European enlightenment values in defining attitudes towards personal liberty.